hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

   </div>

 **Titles and kinship terms caused the most problems.** Texts with words like *Mrs.*, *Mr.*, *husband*, or *wife* had higher misgendering rates than texts with names or occupations.
 This is notable because occupations are extremely well-represented in existing gender bias benchmarks — which may be exactly why models have better mitigation there.
+Arguably, these words might also be more strongly associated with particular genders than occupations, with names falling somewhere inbetween.
 The mitigations are narrow, and they don't generalize.

 We also found a handful of patterns that weren't directly part of the study design but showed up anyway.
-* Models gendered the *authors* of texts based on stereotypes: a narrator who mentioned going hunting or visiting a barber would come back from the transformation as "*he*."
+* Models gendered the *authors* of texts based on stereotypes: for example, a narrator who mentioned going hunting or visiting a barber would come back from the transformation as "*he*."
 * Models made *heteronormative* assumptions about couples: for example, if a text mentioned a *husband*, the model sometimes inferred the author was female.
 And
-* Models pluralized singular *they*, treating "they went to the store" as referring to a group rather than a single person, regardless of the context of the input suggesting a single person.
+* Models pluralized singular *they*, treating "they went to the store" as referring to a group rather than a single person, even if the context in the input suggesting a single person.

-The overall picture is that the models appear to have some mitigation strategies for gender bias, but **those strategies are too narrow**.
+The overall picture is that the models appear to have some mitigation strategies for gender bias in pronoun resolution tasks, but **those strategies are too narrow**.
 They work in the scenarios that are most common in training data and existing benchmarks---simple pronoun resolution with explicit gender cues, especially for occupations.
 They break down almost everywhere else.

 **The models have become less likely to *misgender*.
 But they are much more likely to *gender***, to quietly assign a gender to someone who never had one.